telerik/blazor-docs/components/dateinput/events.md

  * During typing when the resulting input value is valid.
  * On input blur if the input value is not valid and the `Value` type is nullable.

-The event also fires if the input is invalid and when the input loses focus and the `Value` parameter is nullable.
-The handler will receive a `null` argument.

 >caption Handle ValueChanged and provide initial value